wessport/Geoalchemist/content/post/Website_Launch_Post.md

 After much toil, I'm finally launching a website to share my misadventures in GIS and programming.

 <!--more-->
  Here you'll find semi-frequent posts (ramblings) on GIS, programming, and life as a graduate student.
-Oh and the occasional cat picture too.
+Oh and maybe the occasional cat picture too.